UCL-ARC/museum_of_dreams/docs/aws/cdk/infrastructure/database.md

 ## Example configuration:

-Below is a list of example parameters for configuring a database instance:
+Below is a list of parameters we have used for configuring a database instance:

 - `database_name`: your database name (Only alpha-numeric characters allowed)
 - `engine`: database engine type (e.g. `rds.DatabaseInstanceEngine.mysql`)